AVKorotkov/curl-mailer/README.md

 Feel free to expand cURL Mailer to whatever you want if you find any limitations of your needs in this function.

+## TODO

+* Add the ability to send attachments.
+* Separate general options from email account and data options.